mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

   Finished deploying
 ```

 And it works!
-From the logs, Fly is up and running.
+From the logs, Fly.io is up and running.

 ```text
 2023/05/25 12:09:52 INFO: My ID: YERKMWG-WMUKYOR-J57TFK7-LQ3NHPX-6TI5AFU-IX7SEEW-GX7QO3C-NPYATQT